Terms and Conditions

 2. Paying for your property

-When you book your property you should pay the amount then due by debit or credit card, or by sending a cheque to the Company.
+When you book your property you should pay the amount then due by debit or credit card.
 Providing the booking can be confirmed, the Company will then send your written confirmation to you as soon as reasonably possible showing your booking details and the balance of your total holiday cost which must be received by the Company no less than 8 weeks before your arrival date at the property.
 If you book less than 8 weeks before your arrival date, payment of your total holiday cost (including any insurance premiums) is due straightaway.
-For properties booked less than 2 weeks before your arrival date your booking must be paid for in full by debit or credit card, or by bank transfer, at the time of booking.

 All prices quoted in the brochure or otherwise advised to you may include Value Added Tax (at 20%) and Insurance Premium Tax (at 20%) where applicable.
 Should the VAT or IPT rates increase, or any additional taxes or levies be introduced which affect the price of your holiday, you may be required to pay the extra amount.
 Alternatively, should the rate of VAT, IPT or any government imposed tax or levy included in the quoted prices decrease so that a lower rate applies to your holiday, the price of your holiday will be reduced accordingly.

 If any payment due in relation to your booking is not paid by the appropriate date, the Company is entitled to assume that you wish to cancel your booking.
 In this case, the Company will be entitled to keep all deposits paid or due at that date.
 The Company normally sends out a reminder to you before your booking is cancelled.
 If the Company does not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in Section 7 depending on the date the Company on behalf of the Owner reasonably treats your booking as cancelled.